 (there may be occasional variation in timing and leg placement of banding schemes)

-2011 – present: Duplicate black bands with white vertical code (two white engraved vertically-oriented letters/numbers) on upper legs
+2010–2013: Duplicate Black bands with 2 White engraved vertically-oriented letters/numbers on upper legs

-2004 – 2010: Duplicate black bands with white horizontal code (two white engraved horizontally-oriented letters/numbers) on upper legs
+2004–2012: Duplicate Black bands with 2 White engraved horizontally-oriented letters/numbers on upper legs

 2003: a combination of plain, wrap around bands.
 From an old report: “Each chick received a red color band placed over a U.S. Fish and Wildlife Service issued metal band on its lower right leg, a red color band placed over a blue color band on its upper right leg and either one color band on its upper left leg or a combination of color bands on its lower and upper left leg.”